Ken Watanabe biography

 Date of Birth: October 21, 1959

 Born in Japan, Ken Watanabe graduated from high school in 1978.
 He was unsure what he wanted to do with his life, but while in college, a director from England's National Theatre Company recommended that he try acting.
-Watanabe began his career onstage with the Tokyo-based theater troupe Madoka.
+Ken began his career onstage with the Tokyo-based theater troupe Madoka.
 His film acting debut was in Setouchi shonen yakyu dan (1984), but he developed leukemia shortly after the production wrapped.
 The cancer went into remission and in 1985 he appeared in two more films and wrote another, called Ninja's Force.

-Watanabe made his television debut in Michinaru Hanran, then played a role in the successful Samurai drama series Dokuganryu Masamune.
+Ken made his television debut in Michinaru Hanran, then played a role in the successful Samurai drama series Dokuganryu Masamune.
 The leukemia returned in 1994, but again went into remission after a stay in the hospital.
 Watanabe starred in a Japanese television series called Zankurou and even tried his hand at directing during the 50-episode run.

 Ken Watanabe Filmography